UPB: Universal Powerline Bus

 Site Survey

 One of the great features of the UPB interface is the ability to listen to the line noise levels and report that.
 XTension will make this data available in 2 ways.
 In the interface status floating window a new progress bar is displayed showing the noise level which is updated every 5 seconds. you can also create a unit to hold the current value of the noise.
 Create a new unit and set it's device type to “UPB Noise Level” no address is required, though a quirk in address processing to be fixed in a future beta requires that the address be not empty, so put a 1 in there or something.
-This unit will now receive updates (potentially filling your log with a lot of unit updates) and in combination with XTdb graph the noise level over time for site survey or just debugging help. upb noise graph
+This unit will now receive updates (potentially filling your log with a lot of unit updates) and in combination with XTdb: Database and Graphing for XTension graph the noise level over time for site survey or just debugging help. upb noise graph

 How the noise level is calculated?